-- "43.
-Power to issue Instructions-The Administrator may, if he is of opinion that in the interest of school education in Delhi it is necessary so to do, issue such instructions in relation to any matter, not covered by these rules, as he may deem fit." - 31.
-This Court is also prima facie of the view that the 69th Amendment Act, the GNCT Act, 1991 and the Transaction and Allocation of Business Rules and the judgments of the Supreme Court in A. Sanjeevi Naidu (supra)
+"43.
+Power to issue Instructions-The Administrator may, if he is of opinion that in the interest of school education in Delhi it is necessary so to do, issue such instructions in relation to any matter, not covered by these rules, as he may deem fit."

+31. This Court is also prima facie of the view that the 69th Amendment Act, the GNCT Act, 1991 and the Transaction and Allocation of Business Rules and the judgments of the Supreme Court in A. Sanjeevi Naidu (supra)

-- and R. Chitralekha (supra), offer no assistance to the respondents.
+and R. Chitralekha (supra), offer no assistance to the respondents.
 The present case does not pertain to any general executive action, but pertains to a specific Statute wherein the power has been given to the Administrator/Lieutenant Governor to issue Regulation in a particular manner.
 It is well settled that if a Statute requires a thing to be done in a particular manner, it should be done in that manner or not all.
 (See Shiv Kumar Chadha v.
 Municipal Corporation of Delhi and Others, (1993) 3 SCC 161, Taylor v.
 Taylor (1875) 1 Ch D 426 and Nazir Ahmad v.
-King-Emperor, AIR 1936 PC 253 (2). - 32.
-In fact, the Division Bench of this Court with regard to Act, 1973 and Rules, 1973, in Social Jurist, A Civil Rights Group vs. Govt. of NCT of Delhi & Anr., 198(2013) DLT 384 has held as under:- - "35.......The Lieutenant Governor of Delhi in exercise of the powers conferred upon him by Section 3(1) of Delhi School Education Act and Rule 43 of Delhi School Education Rules, 1973 is competent to give such further directions or to make such modifications to the existing order as the Government may deem appropriate, to prevent any possible misuse or malpractice in making admission to preprimary and pre-school classes by these private unaided schools......"
+King-Emperor, AIR 1936 PC 253 (2).

+32. In fact, the Division Bench of this Court with regard to Act, 1973 and Rules, 1973, in Social Jurist, A Civil Rights Group vs. Govt. of NCT of Delhi & Anr., 198(2013) DLT 384 has held as under:-

-- 33. Consequently, this Court is prima facie of the view that the impugned order has been issued without any authority.
-This Court is also of the prima facie view that being in direct conflict with the Order of 2007, it is the impugned order which will have to give way. - 34.
-Even if the respondents' submission is accepted, then also this Court is of the prima facie view that Article 239AA(3)(c) of the Constitution of India would be attracted to the present case.
-The relevant portion of Article
+33. Consequently, this Court is prima facie of the view that the impugned order has been issued without any authority.
+This Court is also of the prima facie view that being in direct conflict with the Order of 2007, it is the impugned order which will have to give way.

+34. Even if the respondents' submission is accepted, then also this Court is of the prima facie view that Article 239AA(3)(c) of the Constitution of

+India would be attended to the ansaut see.